Correlation Table 1: Revised Rules of Professional Conduct and Superseded N.C. Rules of Professional Conduct (1985)

-The primary source material for the revisions to the Rules in 2003 was the ABA Model Rules of Professional Conduct (the "Model Rules").
+The primary source material for the comprehensive revisions to the Rules undertaken in both 1997 and 2003 was the ABA Model Rules of Professional Conduct.
 The comment to Rule 1.19 draws heavily from the text of ABA Formal Opinion 92-364, "Sexual Relations with Clients," adopted by the ABA Standing Committee on Ethics and Professional Responsibility on July 6, 1992.
 Appreciation is expressed to the ABA and to other state bars and regulatory agencies for assistance and materials.